Risk management for people with inherited mutations

 Other cancer screening and prevention

-There has not been enough research to show a benefit from screening and prevention for other cancers in people who have a BRIP1 mutation.
+There has not been enough research to show a benefit from screening and prevention for other cancers in people who have a mutation.
 For this reason, experts recommend managing these risks based on family history of cancer.
-Cancer screening and prevention research studies may be available for people with BRIP1 mutations.
+Cancer screening and prevention research studies may be available for people with mutations.

-- FORCE's Peer Navigation Program will match you with a volunteer who shares your mutation and situation and provide you with a free resource guide.
+- Our Peer Navigation Program will match you with a volunteer who shares your mutation and situation.

 - Validating a Blood Test for Early Ovarian Cancer Detection in High-risk Women and Families: MicroRNA Detection Study (MiDE).
-The goal of MiDe is to develop a clinical diagnostic test to detect early onset ovarian cancer, as currently, there are no good screening or early detection tests available.
+The goal of MiDe is to develop a test to detect ovarian cancer.
 Participants can be expected to provide up to 4 tubes of blood every 6 months for up to 5 years.
 We can collect these samples through mobile phlebotomy all around the US.
 The study is enrolling people with , , , , , , and other mutations.